-Floating bar optins have always been among the top choices for a marketer/store owner who wants to run a popup campaign.
+Floating bar options have always been among the top choices for a marketer/store owner who wants to run a popup campaign.
 It’s because, floating bars, in other words known as hello bars are known for their zero annoyance factor and proven conversion rates.
-A recent study revealed that 72% of eCommerce stores used floating bars during their seasonal sales.
 In fact, floating bars are so powerful that you won’t be able to find a popup maker without them (hello bars) onboard!

 Now that we’ve seen the glory of hello bars, we’ll have a brief explanation as to why you should use them on your website/eCommerce store post which we’ll be seeing a few floating bar hacks to boost your website conversions (examples included).

 5 Reasons Why You Should Use Floating Bars on Your Website

 Speaking of reasons, we could come up with a dozen of them, but we’ve gathered and jotted down the most important ones for you.
 And here they are,

 Website popups are known to disrupt user experience (which is a common misconception that’s being carried around).
 Maybe, it’s because popup forms appear in front of the user when they are engaged with the webpage content.
 If that’s the case with your website visitors as well, here’s the good part – floating bar optins are not annoying at all.
 They either appear at the top or the bottom of your webpage, giving your users a complete blended experience – both the webpage and the floating bar put together.